sheamunion/snitching-on-sinatra/part2.md

 This goes back to what we alluded to before.
 We don't even *have* a database.
 We haven't told ActiveRecord how to connect to a database.
 We haven't created any tables in the database that doesn't exist.
-All of those things are true, and this error message is telling us as much.
+This error message is telling us that all of these things are true.

 ## Configuring Active Record
 We'll need to set up an Active Record connection.
 To do so, change your